-Mazowsze is one of the largest folk-inspired artistic ensembles in the world.
-A national institution, for thousands of overseas spectators, Mazowsze performances are their first point of contact with Polish culture.
+Mazowsze is one of the largest ensembles of its kind in the world.
+Taking its name from the central Polish region in which it was founded and is based, Mazowsze’s artistic programme is inspired by Polish traditional song, dance, music and costume.
+Since its beginnings in 1948, Mazowsze has become a national institution and for thousands of overseas spectators, the Ensemble's performances are their first point of contact with Polish culture.

-Mazowsze Ensemble has travelled over 2.3 million kilometres and performed before 27 million people worldwide, in 51 countries as well as in over 200 Polish towns and villages, and in presenting Polish regional and national songs and dances has earned itself the title of “Ambassador for Polish Culture”.
+Mazowsze Ensemble has travelled over 2.3 million kilometres and performed before 27 million people worldwide, in 51 countries as well as in over 200 Polish towns and villages.
+In presenting Polish regional and national songs and dances across the globe, the Ensemble has earned itself the title of “Ambassador for Polish Culture”.

 A Kaleidoscope of Polish Colours